simmstein/remote-i3wm-ws/README.md

 * manage volume and spotify
 * send text and shortcuts
 * move the pointer, scroll and click
+* make a screenshot and show the live screen

 …by using a web interface with your phone.